 A misspelled word on your CV can be the difference between landing your dream internship and getting rejected.
 In addition to sharing your materials with friends and checking for grammar, you should check the job posting a few times before you send off your application.
 Are your prospective employers asking for anything that you forgot to provide?
 Once you are sure you are presenting the best version of yourself for the position, you can send off your application.

-If you have the email address or phone number of the hiring manager, it’s okay to follow up with them a week after you submit your application.
-Be polite and always present yourself professionally when communicating with a prospective employer, even if you find out you’ve been turned down for the role.
-You don’t want unprofessional behavior to prevent you from being considered for a position in the future.
+If you have the email address or phone number of the hiring manager, it is OK to follow up with them a week after you submit your application.
+Be polite and always present yourself professionally when communicating with a prospective employer, even if you find out you have been turned down for the role.
+You do not want unprofessional behavior to prevent you from being considered for a position in the future.

-If you’ve made it to the interview stage, then the hiring manager must see promise in your application.
+If you have made it to the interview stage, then the hiring manager must see promise in your application.
 Make sure you keep your momentum rolling by preparing for the interview.

 You will likely have a phone interview first.
 Your first phone interview is usually a general conversation about the position, you, and your background.
 After that, you may have more phone interviews with other members of the team, or you may be asked to come in for a face-to-face discussion.
 Either way, here are some great ways to prepare for any interview: